evgenii-petukhov/LetsTalk.Server/README.md

 🔴 [Live demo](https://chat.epetukhov.cyou/)
 ## Description
-The idea behind this project is to demonstrate that
-* I'm be able to create modern ASP.NET Core applications
+This project is a showcase of my technical skills and talent for potential IT recruiters, employers, customers, etc. It demonstrates that I am able to
+* create a single-page web application with Angular
+* implement reactive state management with NgRx store in Angular applications
-* I understand the main principles of microservice architecture and event-driven development
+* understand the basic principles of the OpenAPI Specification
-* I know basic approaches of work with Apache Kafka
-* I can deploy .NET applications on Linux
+* understand microservice communication patterns and protocols, such as GRPC
+* use event streaming platforms and brokers, such as Apache Kafka
 ## Architecture
 ![scheme](scheme-compressed.svg)